kecskusz-8/nocc/extension/README.md

 *This describes the current design, written before the code.
 Specifics may still change; see [Status](../README.md#status) in the main README.*

-The part that actually lives in your browser: a pure JS content script that watches a chat platform's message box, encrypts what you type before it leaves your machine, and decrypts what shows up in the DOM before you ever read it.
+The part that actually lives in your browser: a pure JS browser extension that encrypts what you type before it leaves your machine and decrypts what shows up in the DOM before you ever read it, on top of any chat platform, via a drop-in hook system.

 No framework, no build tools, no bundler.
 Open any file in this folder and you're looking at exactly what runs in your browser.
 Nothing compiled, nothing minified, nothing hidden.

-**No platform hook currently ships here.** The description below documents how a hook works once one is built/restored for a given platform (see [`ARCHITECTURE.md`](../docs/ARCHITECTURE.md)); the relay/crypto/key-storage core it describes is already implemented and platform-agnostic.
+Hooks live in `extension/hooks/<platform>/`.
+The popup auto-discovers them on open and shows which are active.
+See [`docs/HOOKS.md`](../docs/HOOKS.md) to write a hook for your platform.

 ## What it does

-- Injects into the target chat platform as a content script.
-- Listens for the message-send event on the platform's input box and encrypts the plaintext (AES) using your own active key for that channel, before the platform's own send logic ever sees it.
+- A **platform hook** injects into the target chat platform as a content script, intercepts message-send events, and encrypts the plaintext (AES-256-GCM) using your own active key for that channel before the platform's own send logic ever sees it.
-- Watches the DOM for incoming messages, detects NOCC-encrypted payloads, and swaps the ciphertext for decrypted plaintext in place.
+- The hook also watches the DOM for incoming messages, detects NOCC-encrypted payloads (`NOCC:<sender>:<hex>`), and swaps the ciphertext for decrypted plaintext in place.
-- Runs a three-pass key exchange with other NOCC users automatically over the relay, once per channel per key rotation.
-See [`ARCHITECTURE.md`](../ARCHITECTURE.md) for the full protocol.
+- The **background service worker** runs a three-pass ECDH key exchange with other NOCC users automatically over the relay, once per channel per key rotation.
+All cryptographic operations are handled here — hooks never touch raw key material.
+See [`ARCHITECTURE.md`](../docs/ARCHITECTURE.md) for the full protocol.
-- Stores keys locally via IndexedDB, keyed by channel and owning user, with a timestamp used to age keys out on schedule (3 days active, 33 days total before deletion).
-Keys never leave your machine except masked under a one-time pad, during the handshake.
+- Keys are stored locally via IndexedDB, keyed by channel and owning user, with a timestamp used to age them out (3 days active, 33 days total before deletion).
+Keys never leave your machine except wrapped under a one-time ECDH-derived key, during the handshake.

 ## Installation (loading unpacked)